lkosch/learning-git/README.md

 git commit -a -m "This is my commit message."
 ```

 If you want to change the commit message or forgot to stage a file to the last commit, `--amend`.
 If you made no changes since the commit, it will just open up the editor and let you overwrite the commit message.
+This changes the SHA-1 of the commit, like a small rebase, so you shouldn't use this if you have already pushed the commit to a remote.

 ```
 // Example from Git docs